CAAB(LEGAL) - STATE AND FEDERAL REVENUE SOURCES: FEDERAL

 Methods for Collection, Transmission, and Storage of Information

-In accordance with the May 2013 Executive Order on Making Open and Machine Readable the New Default for Government Information, the federal awarding agency and the non-federal entity should, whenever practicable, collect, transmit, and store federal award-related information in open and machine readable formats rather than in closed formats or on paper.
+The federal awarding agency and the non-federal entity should, whenever practicable, collect, transmit, and store federal award-related information in open and machine-readable formats rather than in closed formats or on paper in accordance with applicable legislative requirements.
+A machine-readable format is a format in a standard computer language (not English text) that can be read automatically by a web browser or computer system.
 The federal awarding agency or pass-through entity must always provide or accept paper versions of federal award-related information to and from the non-federal entity upon request.
 If paper copies are submitted, the federal awarding agency or pass-through entity must not require more than an original and two copies.
 When original records are electronic and cannot be altered, there is no need to create and retain paper copies.
 When original records are paper, electronic versions may be substituted through the use of duplication or other forms of electronic media provided that they are subject to periodic quality control reviews, provide reasonable safeguards against alteration, and remain readable.
 2 C.F.R.
-200.335
+200.336

 Access to Records

 The federal awarding agency, Inspector General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-federal entity which are pertinent to the federal award, in order to make audits, examinations, excerpts, and transcripts.
 The right also includes timely and reasonable access to the non-federal entity's personnel for the purpose of interview and discussion related to such documents.
 The rights of access are not limited to the required retention period but last as long as the records are retained.